-As we close out the year and get ready for tax season, here's what individuals and families need to know about tax provisions for 2019.
+As we close out the year and get ready for tax season, here's what individuals and families need to know about tax provisions for 2020.

-A number of end-of-year tax planning strategies are available to business owners that can be used to reduce their tax liability.
-Here are a few of them:
+Several end-of-year tax planning strategies are available to business owners that can be used to reduce their tax liability.
+Let's take a look:

 With the end of the year fast approaching, now is the time to take a closer look at tax planning strategies you can use to minimize your tax burden for 2020.